ICP-Hacker-House/Devcon_BKK/README.md

 ## Bounty Submission

-To submit a bounty for the hackathon - open an [Issue](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/new/choose) on this repository before the deadline.
+To submit a bounty for the hackathon - open a NEW [Issue](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/new/choose) on this repository before the deadline.
-Set the title of the Issue as follows: Bounty Submission.
+Set the title of the Issue as follows: Bounty Submission (Easy/Medium).
+For example: "Bounty Submission Easy"
-See an example bounty submission [here](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/2#issue-2640519216).
+See an example bounty submission [here](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/2).
 In order for your submission to be considered, include the following things in the Issue description:

 -   link to a Github repository containing **your** project code (main branch is considered only)